microsoft/BitBLAS/docs/PythonAPI.md

         - `'quantized'`: Apply zero-point adjustment after dequantization and additional dequantization of zero values.
 Formula: `target = (dequantize_weight - dequantize_qzeros) * scale`, where `dequantize_zeros` represents the dequantized representation of zero values, which can be adapted to qzeros params.
 - **opt_m** *(Union[int, List[int]], optional)*: Optimize range of the input shape for dynamic symbolic.
 Default: `[1, 16, 32, 64, 128, 256, 512]`.
     - If `int`, the bitblas matmul will generate a static shape kernel, which can only be used for the input shape of the specified value.
     - If `List[int]`, the bitblas matmul will generate a dynamic shape kernel, which can be used for the input shape of the specified values.
 While the input shape represents the target optimized range.
+It is important to note that if an input size is provided that is not explicitly listed, such as 15, bitblas matmul will select the nearest larger kernel available.
+In the case where opt_m is `[1, 16, 32, 64, 128, 256, 512]`, an input size of 15 would utilize the kernel optimized for size 16.
+T

 ### Methods: